Bias-Corrected Data Synthesis for Imbalanced Learning: Theoretical Properties

 Beyond quantifying the bias induced by synthetic sampling, an important question is how such bias affects the learning procedure itself.
 The natural target is the population balanced risk, which is defined as

 The population balanced risk function $L^*$ represents the optimal case where the two classes are balanced with equal probability, which eliminates the effects of overfitting from imbalanced data.
 Denote the corresponding population balanced risk minimizer as where $\mathcal F = \{f: \mathcal X\to (0, 1)\}$ represents the prediction function class.
 In practice, however, one does not have access to the population balanced loss $L^*$, but instead minimizes an empirical loss.
-With synthetic samples generated and the bias correction procedure, we have the empirical minimizer of the bias-corrected loss function \eqref{eq_bc_loss}:

-Next, we investigate the following question: how close is the empirical bias-corrected minimizer $\hat f^{\rm bc}$ to the population balanced minimizer $f^*$?
+With synthetic samples generated and the bias correction procedure, we have the empirical minimizer $\widehat f^{\rm bc}$ of the bias-corrected loss function \eqref{eq_f_bc}.
+Next, we investigate the following question: how close is the empirical bias-corrected minimizer $\widehat f^{\rm bc}$ to the population balanced minimizer $f^*$?

 To answer this question, we consider a uniform assumption, which requires that the gap between the bias terms for the minority and majority groups remains controlled.
 Suppose that Assumption~\ref{asmp_transformation} is satisfied for all prediction functions $f\in\mathcal F$.
-The basic idea indicates that the bias observed in the minority group can be transferred to the majority group up to a controlled error $\varepsilon_{\rm BT}$, where Intuitively, if $\varepsilon_{\rm BT}$ is small, then correcting for the minority bias using information from the majority group is reliable.
+The basic idea indicates that the bias observed in the minority group can be transferred to the majority group up to a controlled error $\varepsilon_{\rm BT}$, where $\varepsilon_{\rm BT} = 2\varepsilon_h + 2L_\ell\varepsilon_T$.
+Intuitively, if $\varepsilon_{\rm BT}$ is small, then correcting for the minority bias using information from the majority group is reliable.

-The following theorem then provides an upper bound on the excess population risk of the bias-corrected minimizer. \begin{theorem} Suppose Assumption~\ref{asmp_transformation} is satisfied for all $f\in\mathcal F$ and $\tilde n_1/( n_0 - n_1) \to 1$.
-Then for any $\alpha \in (0, 1)$, with probability at least $1-\alpha$,
+The following theorem then provides an upper bound on the excess population risk of the bias-corrected minimizer. \begin{theorem} Suppose Assumptions~\ref{asmp:bounded}-\ref{asmp_transformation} hold and $\tilde n_1/( n_0 - n_1) \to 1$.
+Then for any $\alpha \in (0, 1)$, there exists constant $C$ depends only on $M_\varepsilon, \pi_0, \pi_1$, such that with probability at least $1-\alpha$,

 \end{theorem} The bound in Theorem~\ref{thm_bc_ERM} shows that the excess population risk of the bias-corrected estimator is controlled by two types of terms: \begin{enumerate} \item[(i)] A bias transfer term, $\varepsilon_{\rm BT}$, which measures the worst-case mismatch of the bias correction from the majority to the minority group. \item[(ii)] Complexity terms with the order of inverse square root of sample sizes, which quantify the statistical fluctuations from randomness of finite samples in each component dataset. \end{enumerate} Thus, bias correction ensures that even though synthetic oversampling introduces a nontrivial distributional bias, the bias-corrected empirical risk minimizer achieves population risk close to the optimal $f^*$, up to statistical and transfer errors.